Professional TV Wall Mounting Services

 Will you hide the cords inside the wall?

 Yes.
-That's the difference between a mount that looks good and a mount where you're staring at a tangle of cables behind your TV.
-We cut a channel through the drywall, run the cables, and patch it up.
-You won't see any of it.
+That's the difference between a mount that looks like a real installation and one where you're staring at a tangle of cables every time you watch TV.
+We cut a channel through the drywall, run the cables through it, and patch it up.
+You won't see any of it when we're done.

 What if there's a pipe or wire behind the wall?

 We stop, locate it exactly, and reroute around it.
-Or we route the cables on the surface in a conduit that looks clean.
-Not every wall is empty space, especially in older Phoenix homes.
-We've dealt with this hundreds of times.
+Sometimes that means running cables along the surface in a conduit that looks clean and intentional.
+Not every wall is empty space, especially in older Phoenix-area homes.
+We've dealt with this hundreds of times and it doesn't derail the job.

 Can you mount a TV on brick or stucco?